FSMLang/FSMLang.github.io/index.rst

 This documentation presents language concepts primarily through two examples, :doc:`Simple/simpleindex`, and :doc:`HSM/hsmindex`.  :doc:`Data/dataindex` shows how FSMLang handles data for both machines and events, and :doc:`States/stateindex` rounds out the discussion of states.
+The important topic of event sequences is taken up in :doc:`Sequences/index`.

 .. only:: html